Advocacy and Statements

 The GRO has been working with the JHU administration to eliminate the GRE as a component of the application to graduate school.
 We are happy to spread the news that the GRE will not be required for applicants to Ph.D. programs in WSE this coming cycle.
 For more information, please visit here.

 If you experience academic problems, we strongly encourage you to contact Christine Kavanagh (WSE) or Renee Eastwood (KSAS) from Graduate & Postdoctoral Affairs.
 You can find their contact information on this website.
 Christine and Renee can provide detailed information on policies and compliance issues.
 Please feel free to contact the GRO.
 We try to help as much as possible.

-If you are having problems with your advisor(s), you can talk to Christine and Renee.
-They can provide advice on how to communicate.
+If you are having problems with your advisor(s), you can talk to Christine or Renee.
+Christine and Renee can provide advice on how to communicate.